softfire-eu/softfire-eu.github.io/docs/experiment-definition.md

 ## Files

 This folder contains an inner CSAR of a NS.
 This is only used in case the NFV Resource you want to deploy is not one of the preconfigured one.
 In this case, the how to build this CSAR is explained in the [Open Baton CSAR tutorial][openbaton-tosca].
 And the NfvResource _file_name_ field must point to this file.
+An example of two Ubuntu 16.04 VNFs can be found [here][nfv-example]

 ## Example